Aspine/crlspen/README.md

-# Aspine 2
+# CRLSpen

-This website is a clone/improvement of [Aspine](https://github.com/Aspine/aspine).
+This website is a remake/improvement of [Aspine](https://github.com/Aspine/aspine).

-It is a NextJS site that uses API Routes to scrape the Aspen site with Puppeteer.
+It is made using NextJS to scrape Aspen, now solely using fetch instead of any web scraping program.

-## To use locally:
+## To use locally

+First, install npm and nextjs.

 ```shell
 npm i